p-v-o-s/riffle-ito/README.md

 riffle-ito
 =========

-A lower-functionality and higher cost version of the [Riffle](http://publiclab.org/wiki/riffle) water quality sensor design.
-This version is based on the Atmel328p, and is intended to be compatible with the accessibile and ubiquitous Wiring platform (and, by extension, the Arduino IDE).
+The RIFFLE-ito is a lower-functionality and higher cost version of the [Riffle](http://publiclab.org/wiki/riffle) water quality sensor.
+The Riffle-ito is based on the Atmel328p, and is intended to be compatible with the accessibile and ubiquitous Wiring platform (and, by extension, the Arduino IDE).
 For a lower-cost, higher-functionalty Riffle that isn't yet compatible with Wiring, please see [here](https://github.com/bgamari/riffle).

 The width and height of the Riffle-ito device allows the device to fit through the mouth of a standard commercially produced plastic water bottle (20 mm).
 By inserting the Riffle-ito into such a bottle, along with a few AA batteries, and connecting a thermistor and other sensors that poke out through the water bottle cap, a very accessible water quality sensor may be constructed.